zdravkov/kendo-docs/api/mobile/scroller.md

 ### pullOffset `Number`*(default: 140)*

-The threshold below which a releasing the scroller will trigger the pull event.
+The threshold below which releasing the scroller will trigger the pull event.
 Has effect only when the `pullToRefresh` option is set to true.

 #### Example